 Copyright is not an absolute right like ownership of physical property.
 It balances the creator’s control over their work with the public’s interest in accessing and using creative content.
 This balancing act is because of other potentially competing rights, such as freedom of speech, privacy, education, etc.

 The balance is performed by a system of exceptions that limit the application of copyright law in specific situations.
-These exception vary from one jurisdiction to another, but all of them have to comply with what is known as the three-step test:
+These exceptions vary from one jurisdiction to another, but all of them have to comply with what is known as the three-step test:

 1. The exception must be limited to special cases.